moebiussurfing/ofxSurfingImGui/README.md

 #### WORK IN PROGRESS
 ### **BUG 1**:
 	* When adding many times a parameter or others with a not unique name.
 	* Widgets collides between them.
 Only some instance work well.
+(Sometimes)
 ### **BUG 2**:
 	* Layout engine fails a bit on nesting indented groups.
-	* Broken width recalculation and "unlimited" width growing when auto-size.
+	* Broken width recalculation and "unlimited" growing when auto-size.
+	* Workaround fix using CollapsingHeader instead of TreeNodeEx but I would like the indented nested groups.
 -----------

 ## Overview